sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/dotnet.md

 [Source code :simple-github:](https://github.com/OpenVidu/openvidu-livekit-tutorials/tree/master/application-server/dotnet){ .md-button target=\_blank }

-This is a minimal server application built for .NET with [ASP.NET Core Minimal APIs](https://docs.microsoft.com/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio){:target="\_blank"} that allows generating LiveKit tokens on demand.
+This is a minimal server application built for .NET with [ASP.NET Core Minimal APIs](https://docs.microsoft.com/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio){:target="\_blank"} that allows generating LiveKit tokens on demand for any [application client](../../application-client/).

 Unfortunately there is no .NET SDK for LiveKit available, so the application has to manually build LiveKit compatible JWT tokens using the .NET library `System.IdentityModel.Tokens.Jwt`.
 It is a fairly easy process.